 The Lead Agency must approve any process that provides for the escrow, back-up or archiving and subsequent recovery of private keys, see also 6.2.3 (Private key escrow).
 Documentation of these processes is summarised in the CP.

-A minimum of three personnel are required to authorise and conduct any instance of private key recovery (two operators to conduct technical key recovery; and one government person to authorise and monitor operations)
+A minimum of three personnel are required to authorise and conduct any instance of private key recovery (two operators to conduct technical key recovery; and one government person to authorise and monitor operations) involving the RCA Subordinate CAs require a minimum of two authorised technical personnel.

 Session key encapsulation and recovery policy and practices